jinzaizhichi/Linux-Bash-Commands/README.md

 </tr>
 <tr>
 <td class="tg-yw4l">│</td>
 <td class="tg-yw4l">&nbsp;Pipe.
-Passes the output (stdout) of a previous command to the input (stdin) of the next one, or to the shell.
+It passes the output (stdout) of a previous command to the input (stdin) of the next one, or to the shell.
 This is a method of chaining commands together</td>
 </tr>
 <tr>
 <td class="tg-yw4l">||</td>